-Where a student experiences a misadventure, the student should obtain an ILLNESS-MISADVENTURE APPEAL FORM from the front office (also available on the CHS website, within this booklet, and from the Faculty Head Teacher).
+Where a student experiences a misadventure, the student should provide a valid explanation from a parent or carer.
 This must be done within a 5 day period to avoid penalties.
-If a student completes the task without a misadventure they will still receive a mark with a 10% penalty.
-If a misadventure is completed after the 5 day period, it will go directly to the Appeals Committee.
+If a student completes the task without a valid reason they will still receive a mark with a 10% penalty.
+If a misadventure is completed after the 5 day period, it will go directly to the Deputy Principal for consideration.